JustPlayerDE/libgmodstore/README.md

 ### Debug Logs

 The user only need to Login via Steam (ingame) to upload a copy of the server's console.log.

-Any IP will be removed to support privacy.
+To help with privacy, all IPs (except the server's one) will be removed from the Logfile before uploading.

 Debug Logs contain the following informations: